naveen-chalasani/R-vengers/README.md

 The API for the OMDb webservices can be accessed here: http://www.omdbapi.com/

-Welcome to the R.vengers package!
 Below, users will find instructions on how to use functions to return information about movies, tv-series, or games.
 - The 'Table of Functions' provides a brief summary of each function in this package.
 - Additionally, a detailed tutorial with examples is provided in the vignette.